 - Add baking soda.
 Baking soda is an alkaline substance.
 Adding it to sourdough neutralizes some of the acidity and gives the dough a little extra leavening boost.

-Once again, every starter is individual, so play with some of the above steps to achieve your ideal level of sourness.
+Once again, each starter is individual, so play with some of the above steps to achieve your ideal level of sourness.